ageorgousis/centos7/README.md

 and change it to

-    #PermitRootLogin no
+    PermitRootLogin no

 Allow new user to login via SSH to your server.
 Simply add this line in the very bottom of that file:

     AllowUsers MY_NEW_USER

+Install utilites to manage Selinux

+    yum install policycoreutils-python

+If you want to change the port on a SELinux system, you have to tell SELinux about this change.

+    semanage port -a -t ssh_port_t -p tcp MY_NEW_PORT

+Configure the firewall with the changes

+    firewall-cmd --permanent --add-port=MY_NEW_PORT/tcp
+    firewall-cmd --remove-service ssh --permanent
+    firewall-cmd --reload

 Now that we have made our changes, we need to restart the SSH service so that it will use our new configuration.
 Type this to restart SSH:

     systemctl restart sshd

-And some tidying

-    semanage port -a -t ssh_port_t -p tcp MY_NEW_PORT firewall-cmd --permanent --add-port=MY_NEW_PORT/tcp
-    firewall-cmd --remove-service ssh --permanent
-    firewall-cmd --reload

     hostnamectl set-hostname your-new-hostname